When Bookkeeping Isn't Enough: Signs You Need a Financial Analyst

 Hire a Financial Analyst with MAVI

-Through MAVI, companies can place a pre-vetted Financial Analyst with 4+ years of high-growth and SaaS experience in as fast as five days, at 50–70% less than a US-market hire, with a 14-day risk-free trial.
-Book a call to get started on your search and have a dedicated in-house hire to translate your numbers into initiatives for growth.
+Through MAVI, companies can place a pre-vetted remote Financial Analyst with four-plus years of high-growth and SaaS experience in as few as five days, at 50–70% less than a US-market hire, with a 14-day risk-free trial.

 Frequently Asked Questions

-A bookkeeper records transactions and maintains the accuracy of financial records.
+A bookkeeper records transactions and maintains financial records.
 A Financial Analyst interprets those records: building models, forecasting performance, analyzing trends, and translating data into strategic recommendations.
-The two functions are complementary but serve fundamentally different purposes in a finance team.
+Complementary functions that serve different purposes.

 Almost always yes, unless your CFO has unlimited time.
 A Financial Analyst provides the analytical horsepower that allows a CFO to operate strategically rather than spending time on model maintenance and data preparation.
 CFOs who work with dedicated Financial Analysts consistently describe a significant improvement in how much strategic work they can actually deliver.